How does Golfer’s elbow develop?

 In the early phase, pain may be controlled with activity modification and the use of pain relieving or anti-inflammatory medication.
 In most individuals, Golfer’s elbow is a self-limiting condition that often resolves slowly over a variable period of time ranging from 6-18 months.

 Supervised physiotherapy: You may be advised to see a physiotherapist to start a regime of specific treatment that includes deep friction, stretching of the affected tendons and eccentric strengthening exercises.
 There is good evidence to suggest that supervised physiotherapy improves symptoms.
+Instructions on a therapeutic exercise program can be downloaded from the Orthoinfo website.

 Clasp: Wearing an epicondylitis clasp on the forearm will often help ease symptoms particularly if worn during activities.
 It may also act as a reminder to modify activities.